MechanicalRock/mechanicalrock.github.io/_posts/2020-05-12-migrate-legacy-accounts.md

 The ex-legacy account is now available in the new account structure and using the new account SSO sign-on, but is not yet managed by Control Tower.
 For this last, you must enrol the account into Control Tower.

- “You can’t get there from here”
+# “You can’t get there from here”

+Joining the new Organisation didn't get you into Control Tower.

 The steps to include the legacy account into the new Organisation leave the account in the root of the Organisation.
 AWS offers two approaches to enrolling the account into the Control Tower - one manual ‘click-ops’ and another automated approach allowing bulk enrolments.
 <br/><center><img src="/img/migrate-legacy-accounts/AWS_Account_Factory_Enroll.png" /></center><br/>